StrangeOutdoors.com

 The disappearance of Trenny Gibson

-When Trenny and Robert reached Andrew’s Bald, they sat down and had lunch.
+When Trenny and Robert reached Andrews Bald, they sat down and had some lunch.
 Then Trenny said she wanted to start the hike back to the bus, but Robert wanted to stay at the Bald a little longer.
-So Trenny set off on her own, still wearing Robert’s jacket, walking down a moderately steep trail with sharp drop-offs and dense undergrowth on both sides.
+So Trenny set off on her own at around 1.30 pm, still wearing Robert’s jacket, walking down the moderately steep trail with sharp drop-offs and dense undergrowth on both sides.

-A short time later, one of the girls in the group who had just seen Trenny looked at the spot where Trenny had left the trail and discovered no place to go.
+David Eastham came up from behind, but when they looked back down the trail, Trenny was not there.
 Off-trail was thick shrubbery, ferns, rocks, and a small creek, with no side trail visible.
 She called Trenny’s name but got no response.
 A fellow male student came down the trail, and the girl asked him if he had seen Trenny, but he hadn’t.
 They carried on, assuming she would be at the bus waiting for them.

-At 3.30 pm, the students returned to the bus in the Clingman’s Dome parking lot.
-A student asked Robert Simpson if he had seen Trenny because she wasn’t back at the bus.
-Robert said he had hiked to the bald with Trenny, but she had left to return to the bus, so he decided to spend some time tracking a bear.
-Nobody had hiked back down the Forney Creek trail with Robert, so no one could corroborate his story.
+At 3:40 pm, Trenny was not at the bus.
+Robert Simpson was asked if he had seen Trenny, but he said he had hiked to the bald with Trenny, but that she had left to return to the bus, so he decided to spend some time tracking a bear.
+Nobody had hiked back down the Forney Creek trail with Robert so that no one could corroborate his story.

 The trail was popular with walkers, and her sudden disappearance was strange given that she had been with other people and there had been groups of students both in front of them and behind, as well as other hikers.